joshdk/retry/README.md

         use exponential backoff when sleeping -consecutive int
-        required number of back to back successes -jitter duration
+        required number of back to back successes -invert
+        wait for task to fail rather than succeed -jitter duration
         time range randomly added to sleep
   -max-time duration